mame82/misc/luca_traceIds.md

   - across IP-address changes
 - ... and associate plain data of visited locations (check-in / check-out) to those devices

-**...without any evolvement of responsible health departments or location owners**
+**...without any involvement of responsible health departments or location owners**

 ## Disclaimer